natashaswan/Dicee-Game-/README.md

 # Dicee-Game and JavaScript

 > Individual Project for App Brewery Bootcamp.
 A one-page website imitating a dicee game.
-I upgraded the website by adding a "Roll Again" button that refreshes the page and throwing the dicee again.
+I upgraded the initial course project by adding a "Roll Again" button that refreshes the page and throws the dicee again.

 ### Topics covered:
 - DOM,